goes-funky/modeling-test/README.md

 Use your imagination to fill in the missing information however you like to achieve the result.

 # Bonus Points
- - Usage of any PHP framework (Lumen, Laravel, symfony etc)
- - Optimize `request-data.json` json structure/schema
+ - Optimize `request-data.json` json structure/schema.
- - Scalable structure (Suggestion)
+ - Extendable structure which allows to add more types easily in the future.
- - Suggestion on how to validate the columns used inside the nodes
+ - Suggestion on how to validate the columns used inside the nodes.